 - 2.2.1 If you are a professional witness for the organisation, we will grant you time off with pay.
-This is on the understanding that you will repay us any witness fees received (not including travel and subsistence expenses). - 2.2.2 In other cases, we will grant leave without pay.
+This is on the understanding that we will deduct any witness fees which you received from the court from your salary (excluding travel expenses and subsistence). - 2.2.2 In other cases, we will grant leave without pay.
 You will be responsible for reclaiming the amount from the person asking you to be a witness for loss of pay.